 Even after the Prebys Cardiovascular Institute opened in 2015, Scripps Memorial Hospital La Jolla needed more space to care for patients.
 More recently, the COVID-19 pandemic has underscored the need for clinical flexibility, so providers can easily pivot to meet each patient’s personalized needs.

-To provide superlative care — for patients now and decades from now — Scripps is continuing its master plan by building a 433,000-square-foot hospital on the La Jolla campus.
+To provide excellent care — for patients now and decades from now — Scripps is continuing its master plan by building a 433,000-square-foot hospital on the La Jolla campus.
 The new tower will have private patient rooms; surgical, imaging and interventional radiology suites; and the flexibility to adjust to community needs and add new technologies as they become available and will fit seamlessly into the campus.
 Additional build-out of the campus is also planned in the next decade.

 The new tower will also house a revamped women’s center with 38 private rooms, 13 labor and delivery rooms, and a NICU, run in collaboration with Rady Children’s Hospital, with 10 private beds.
 A 150,000 square-foot medical pavilion will provide additional space for outpatient care, including an ambulatory surgical center and birth center.